epfl-herus/demod/docs/source/overview/occupancy_overview.rst

 the TPM size can be calculated as :math:`(N + 1)^2`.
-Moreover, this approach does not allow for tracking behavioral profiles of individual residents, as household occupancy data are provided at the aggregate level.
+Moreover, this approach does not allow for tracking behavioral profiles of individual residents, as household occupancy data are provided at aggregate level.

 For illustrative purposes, a graphic representation of the matrix in the case of a two-person household is shown in :numref:`TPM`.